 How to use a POS system

-Learning how to use a POS system varies depending on your industry and the type of POS system you have, but the core functions remain similar:
+Learning how to operate a POS system varies depending on your industry and the type of POS system you have, but the core functions remain similar:

 1. Process transactions: Ring up sales by scanning barcodes, selecting items from a menu, or manually entering prices.